Construction of 2-bubbles for the energy critical bi-harmonic Schr\"odinger equation: Introduction

-Such a result was first obtained for the classical energy critical nonlinear Schr\" odin\-ger equation by Jendrej \cite{JJ}.
+where $\tilde{C}$ is an explicit constant; see \eqref{1deftildec}. \end{thm} We expect the same kind of result to be valid if we add a 'negative' Laplacian term to the equation i.e. for \eqref{eqintro} with $p=2^\ast -2$ and $\alpha <0$.
+This second order term should in fact increase the blow-up speed.
+On the other hand, if $\alpha >0$, we expect the blow-up speed to decrease but this might as well prevent the blow-up to occur.
+Theorem \ref{main} was first obtained for the classical energy critical nonlinear Schr\" odin\-ger equation by Jendrej \cite{JJ}.
 Our paper owes a lot to his article, in fact, the core method of our proof is the same as his.
 We also refer to \cite{MR3904767} where they constructed the same kind of solutions for the energy critical equivariant wave maps equation and the critical wave equation.
 We emphasize that Theorem~\ref{main} is the first constructive blow-up result for 4NLS.
 We conjecture that there is a certain rigidity in our construction: if we assume that $u:(-\infty , T_0] \rightarrow \dot{H}^2 (\R^N ; \mathbb{C} )$ is a radially symmetric solution of \eqref{eq} such that